 You can try making agebitashi with a mixture of different vegetables!
 Keep in mind that frying times vary depending on the texture and thickness of each vegetable.

-The first step is to cut off the top stem, cut in half lengthways and then make shallow, diagonal cuts across the skin.
-We do this so that the dashi broth can be absorbed evenly on both sides.
+The first step is to cut off the top stem, cut in half lengthways, and then make shallow, diagonal cuts across the skin.
+We do this to absorb the dashi broth evenly on both sides.

-Depending on the size of the eggplant, you can cut it into halves (like above), thirds or quarters.
-Essentially, each piece should be slightly bigger than bitesize, it will shrink and soften when it's deep fried.
+Depending on the size of the eggplant, you can cut it into halves (like above), thirds, or quarters.
+Essentially, each piece should be slightly bigger than Bitesize; it will shrink and soften when deep-fried.

 Heat the oil to 170°C (340°F) and then add the eggplant with the skin side facing down.
 Fry for 1 minute, then turn it over and continue to fry for another minute, 2 minutes in total.

-Place the eggplant in the oil with the skin side down first, this will prevent the flesh from getting too oily.
+Place the eggplant in the oil with the skin side down first, preventing the flesh from getting too oily.

 You can serve agebitashi in individual serving bowls or one large bowl to share.
 Garnish the dish with grated daikon radish and finely chopped spring onion.
-I also like to add sliced ooba (shiso / perilla leaves) and katsuobushi for more flavour but they are optional!
+I also like to add sliced ooba (shiso/perilla leaves) and katsuobushi for more flavor, but they are optional!

 Since agebitashi is served chilled, there's no need to reheat.

-This dish will keep for up to 3 days in the fridge so feel free to make a larger batch.
+This dish will keep for up to 3 days in the fridge, so feel free to make a larger batch.
+You can store it in a lidded container, the flavors will develop over time so it even tastes better the next day!

-Agebitashi is one of my favourite ways to enjoy eggplant, I hope you like it too!
+Agebitashi is one of my favorite ways to enjoy eggplant, I hope you like it too!

 Nasu no Agebitashi (Fried Eggplant in Dashi Broth)